-Under Dr. Sparger’s leadership, the Bach Society introduced a Young Artists scholarship program for singers under the age of thirty; the awards have provided financial support and solo opportunities for 52 aspiring soloists to date.
-He also established a professional core of paid Principal Singers, bringing employment opportunities for trained choral singers.
-Upon his recommendation, the Board of Directors designated a position for Composer-in-Residence in 2004 to promote the creation of new works to be premiered by the Bach Society Chorus.
+In 1989 he introduced a Young Artists scholarship program for singers under the age of thirty to cultivate future soloists.
+He also established a professional core of paid Principal Singers and designated a position for Composer-in-Residence to promote the creation of new works.